Get Rid of Centipedes Today!

 Are Centipedes Harmful?

 Centipedes commonly found in Minnesota are not dangerous to humans or pets and generally harmless.
 They feed on other insects, including common household pests.
-Centipedes can naturally be found in moist areas with decaying leaf litter or other organic materials around the foundations of the home.
-When in the home, centipedes can be found in parts of the home with moist and dark environments, such as bathrooms and basements.
+Centipedes live in moist areas with decaying leaf litter or other organic materials.
+When in the home, centipedes dwell in parts of the home with moist and dark environments, such as basements and bathrooms.
 They don’t bite humans unless pressed or squeezed.
 However, in the case that a bite does occur, temporary pain and localized swelling should be expected.

 Can I Get Rid Of Centipedes Myself?

 Attempting to get rid of centipedes is a terrifying thought in of itself.
 Getting rid of them can be difficult as they can enter into your home through holes and openings around the foundation of your home, windows and doors.
 In the spring, centipedes move into your home due to excessive rainfall or ground moisture forces them to seek drier shelter.
 However in the fall, centipedes will come into your home seeking warm as they look for a protected area to over winter.
 As with all do-it-yourself project there are always draw backs, some more significant than others.
 They are often time consuming, ineffective, and potentially expensive.
 There is also the added concern of mishandling or misapplication when insecticides are involved, which can have negative repercussions such as putting the health of not only you but also the health of your family in danger.